 Typically, they are getting ad revenue through an ad-serving platform.
 The ad-serving platform may keep around 35 percent of the revenue.
 Furthermore, the ad rates that advertising space is sold for on blogs through ad servers tends to be very low.
 So a blog may be a good way to show off your creativity, but less a good way to try to earn even a part-time income.

-Product Business Start-Ups: High Risk, High Reward
+Product Business Ideas: High Risk, High Reward

 If you’re aspiring not just to be wealthy, but to really hit the big time, a product business may be your best bet.